This Great Game Links: Because We Know What You’ll Like

 Baseball with Matt

-Of all the blogs we’ve run across, Matt’s has special appeal because he’s 13 and very passionate about the game and its history in a very mature manner (maybe we should check his ID).
+Of all the blogs we’ve run across, Matt’s has special appeal because he’s a young kid and very passionate about the game and its history in a very mature manner (maybe we should check his ID).
 Matt’s topics are hardly boring in nature, and it seems like every week he’s interviewing a Hall of Famer.

 Have a comment, question or request?
 Contact us at This Great Game.